22 free museums in London you need to visit

 Bank of England Museum

 Located within the Bank of England in the City of London, this rather niche yet very interesting little museum has a unique selection of exhibits detailing what the Bank of England does and the effect this has on our everyday lives.
-You can also learn about the Bank of England’s historic buildings, find out more about the banknote design and even lift a real bar of gold.

 Learn about money without having to spend any yourself at this free London museum.